transcelerate/ddf-sdr-api/src/TransCelerate.SDR.WebApi/TransCelerate.SDR.WebApi.md

 ##### Summary

-GET SoA For a Study USDM Version 2.0
+GET SoA For a Study

 ##### Parameters